OumaymaLimeme/OumaymaLimeme/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.

-🔭 &nbsp;I'm on track for learning more about Full Stack Web Development, Systems Design, and Cloud Architecture.
+🔭 &nbsp;I'm on track for learning more about Full Stack Development, Systems Design, and Cloud Architecture.

 👯 I’m looking to collaborate on **on Any suggestion that may boost my career**